About Seacrest Village

 12730 Monte Vista Road, Poway, CA 92064 | 858-485-0700 | 858-485-0307 FAX

 Pam Ferris – Pam, President and Chief Executive Officer of Seacrest Village Retirement Communities, first joined the Seacrest Village family in 1989 at the San Diego Hebrew Homes located on 54th Street.
-She has been involved with the growth of the organization, which has included the initial development and expansion of Seacrest Village’s 10-acre campus in Encinitas, the opening of its skilled nursing, assisted living and memory support centers, the sale of its original home and acquisition of a second site.
-Pam holds a Master’s Degree in Social Work from San Diego State University with an emphasis on Gerontology, and is also a Licensed Nursing Home and Assisted Living Administrator.
-She has served on the San Diego board of the California Association of Healthcare Facilities, has chaired national conferences on aging and is currently on the board of the National Association of Jewish Aging Services.
+She has been involved with the growth of the organization, which has included the initial development and expansion of Seacrest Village's 10-acre campus in Encinitas; the opening of its skilled nursing, assisted living, memory support residence, and vitality center, the sale of its original home and acquisition of a second site.
+Pam holds a Master's Degree in Social Work from San Diego State University with an emphasis on Gerontology, and is also a Licensed Nursing Home and Assisted Living Administrator.
+She has served on the boards of the California Association of Healthcare Facilities and the National Association of Jewish Aging Services, has chaired national conferences on aging, and currently serves on the board of the San Diego Jewish Academy.

 Robin P. Israel – Robin P. Israel has enjoyed a 20+ year progressive career with Seacrest Village Retirement Communities and is the Vice President of Philanthropy.
 Ms. Israel helped to create and oversees the Seacrest Foundation.
 Robin supervises and coordinates annual, capital and planned giving activities and was most recently responsible for the completion of both 23 and 11 million dollar capital/endowment campaigns.
 Robin has a Master’s Degree in Public Administration.
 She has been a featured presenter on marketing, public relations and philanthropy and has published several articles.
 Ms. Israel is a founding member of Generations Management Group, LLC, a for profit management company that offers support services to healthcare facilities throughout the country.
 Robin lives in Carlsbad, California with her husband, Ron, who is an English Professor, and their two children.